hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 # GPON ONU status

 ## Get the operational status of the ONU
-Can check the ONT Registration State with the following command.
+Check the ONU Registration State with the following command:

 ```
 #ONT> traffic/pon/show onu